 Open House Round 1

-Next, our team uses data collected from stakeholders and federal, state and local agencies, as well as the four categories of routing criteria – Opportunities, Sensitivities, Technical Guidelines, and Statutory Requirements – to develop potential Route Segments that are shared with the public during our first open house.
+Next, our team uses data collected from stakeholders and federal, state and local agencies, as well as the four categories of routing criteria – Opportunities, Sensitivities, Technical Guidelines, and Statutory Requirements – to develop potential Route Segments that are shared with the public during our first round of open houses.

 Open House Round 2

-Our team then develops Preliminary Route Alternatives using the routing criteria, as well as input received from stakeholders and community members during our first round of public engagement and shares those routes with the public during our second open house.
+Our team then develops Preliminary Route Alternatives using the routing criteria, as well as input received from stakeholders and community members during our first round of public engagement and shares those routes with the public during our second round of open houses.

 Open House Round 3

 Using routing criteria and comments collected from the community during the second round of open houses, our team will narrow down the number of Preliminary Route Alternatives and identify Preferred Route Alternatives.
-We will share these routes during our third open house.
+We will share these routes during our third round of open houses.

 File CPCN Application with ICC